 We all should agree that the content of the message doesn't determine whether the customer opens your email or not.
 The first thing, each customer will see is the Subject line, Sender's name, and Sender's email addresses.
 If you want to understand how each of them can impact your open rates, you may set up an A/B test Campaign.

-Omnisend provides you with an ability to test your campaigns in two different ways:
+Omnisend provides you with the ability to test your campaigns in three different ways:

-- Testing the sender's name and sender's email address
+Testing the Sender's name and Sender's email address (Default Email Editor only)

 This article explains how A/B testing works and how you can set up and launch an A/B test campaign on Omnisend.

 Setting up an A/B Subject line or Sender's name test campaign Setting up an A/B Subject line, Sender's name, and Content test campaign

 Although A/B testing can only perform with segments containing 10 contacts or more, we suggest having at least 2000 subscribers and splitting it to 25% for A, 25% for B, and 50% for the winner.
 This way, you would be sure about the accuracy of your results.

 It is up to you to choose which metric decides the winner: opens or clicks.
 However, keep in mind that opens won't be a reliable source of truth once iOS 15 is released.
 More about this here.

 If you change your mind about the test, you can either pause it or select the winner manually and let it through.
 Once paused, the resume option is available for up to 7 days from the start of the Campaign.